chairemobilite/evolution/README.md

 npm i -g jsdoc
 ```

-### Generating API Documentation
+### Generating internal API Documentation

-To generate the API documentation, use the following command:
+To generate the internal API documentation, use the following command:

 ```bash
 yarn jsdoc
 ```

-This will create the documentation in the `docs/api` folder.
+This will create the documentation in the `docs/internalApi` folder.

 ### Viewing the Documentation

 To view the generated HTML documentation, you can use an extension like **Live Server** in Visual Studio Code.
 Follow these steps:

 1. Install the **Live Server** extension from the VS Code marketplace.
-2. Open the `docs/api` folder in VS Code.
+2. Open the `docs/internalApi` folder in VS Code.
 3. Right-click on the `index.html` file and select **Open with Live Server**.
 4. The documentation will open in your default web browser.

-Alternatively, you can use any HTTP server to serve the `docs/api` folder and view the documentation in your browser.
+Alternatively, you can use any HTTP server to serve the `docs/internalApi` folder and view the documentation in your browser.